martin-ockajak/automorph/README.md

 ## Client

-The client provides automatic creation of proxy instances for remote JSON-RPC APIs from existing classes or traits thus making the remote calls fully transparent.
-Additionally, it allows calls and notifications of remote API methods directly.
+The client provides automatic creation of transparent proxy instances for remote JSON-RPC endpoints defined by existing API classes.
+Additionally, it also supports direct calls and notifications of remote API methods.

 Client plugins: